deanrather/software-development/Trello Cards.md

 The card description should include details required for a person without your context to understand the issue or feature.
 It should not include remarks or opinions, tips or helpful snippets etc. These things can be added as comments.
-Not all items from the Template are required, eg. you don't need an "Observed Behavior" for a new feature.
+Not all items from the Template are required, eg. you don't need an "Observed Behaviour" for a new feature.

 ```
-### Desired Behavior
+### Desired Behaviour
 - Short description of how it should behave

-### Observed Behavior
+### Observed Behaviour
 - Short description of how it is behaving

 ### Reproduction
 - Reproducable Steps
-- That should cause the desired behavior
+- That should cause the desired behaviour
-- But actually cause the observed behavior
+- But actually cause the observed behaviour

 ### Affected Areas
 - Things that could be affected by this change